Skip to content

 Insertion Tube Care

-• Protect the tip: When not in use, fit the protective cap over the distal tip to shield the lens from scratches and impact.
+• Protect the tip: When not in use, fit the protective cap over the distal tip.

-• Check for outer sheath damage: Before each use, run your fingers along the full length of the tube to feel for cuts, abrasions, or soft spots that may indicate internal damage.
+• Check for outer sheath damage: Before each use, run your fingers along the full length of the tube to feel for cuts, abrasions, or soft spots.

 Optical System Maintenance

 • Check for fogging: If images appear hazy, the lens may have internal condensation.
-Allow the scope to equilibrate to room temperature before use when moving from cold to warm environments.
+Allow the scope to equilibrate to room temperature before use.

 Articulation System Care

-• Exercise the articulation regularly: Even when not in active use, cycle the articulation control through its full range of motion monthly to prevent the control wires from seizing.
+• Exercise the articulation regularly: Even when not in active use, cycle the articulation control through its full range of motion monthly.

 • Inspect control response: If the tip feels stiff or does not return to center smoothly, have the unit serviced before the next inspection job.